anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 - Application layer acceleration: Example of software library/framework (like DPDK) in VM providing Application level acceleration with (where available) hardware-abstracted APIs to access platform Hardware Acceleration and providing software equivalent libraries when hardware assist not available.
 - Hardware Infrastructure layer offload: Example can be an OOB managed underlay network separation providing network separation secured from host OS reach on any provisioned transport switch infrastructure.

 Two levels of consumption are for underlay separation or overlay acceleration.
 Underlay Separation ensures that multiple different Virtualization Infrastructure instances are kept in separate underlay network access domains.
-Overlay Acceleration offloads Virtualization Infrastructure instance vSwitch/vRouter or virtual termination endpoints (for applications that bypass the Virtualization layer).
+Overlay Acceleration offloads Virtualization Infrastructure instance vSwitch/vRouter or virtual termination endpoints (for applications that bypass the Virtual Infrastructure Layer).

 Preferably, Application or Infrastructure acceleration can take benefit from underlying hardware acceleration and still be decoupled from it by using open multi-vendor API for Hardware Acceleration devices like for example:
 - For Linux IO virtualization: VirtIO